 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-As of July 2014, approximately 67 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 33 percent recovered through rate adjustment “trackers,” as described below.*
+As of July 2015, nearly 70 percent of a typical IPL residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 30 percent recovered through rate adjustment “trackers,” as described below.*

 IPL's pending request for a general rate increase and the IURC's investigation of IPL's network facilities have been consolidated into one case.
 All hearings have concluded, with written closing arguments being filed in October and November.

 Key documents IPL has filed in its rate request include the following:

-The IURC recently ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).
+In February 2015, the IURC ruled on IPL's request regarding a proposed electric car sharing program for Indianapolis (Cause No. 44478).

 IPL has received IURC approval for a $511 million plan to install new pollution control equipment at its Petersburg and Harding Street generating stations.
 For more information on this case (Cause No. 44242), please click here.

-In a pending case, IPL is seeking to convert Harding Street Unit 7 from coal to natural gas.
-For more information on Cause No. 44540, please click here.
+More recently, IPL received approval to convert Harding Street Unit 7 from coal to natural gas.
+For information on Cause No. 44540, please click here.

 In addition to base rates, IPL and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 Rate adjustments via trackers are reviewed by the OUCC and approved by the IURC on a quarterly, semi-annual or annual basis.